not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## duration

 The duration section defines how long a [segment](#segment) will last.
-TimeSeq allows several units of time specification.
-Since TimeSeq works based on VCV Rack samples, all of these types of units will be converted into samples when loading the script.

-Only one of the units can be used for a *segment* duration, except for `beats` and `bars`, which are related to each other and can thus be used together.
+TimeSeq allows the duration to be expressed in several types of units: samples, milliseconds, beats & bars or Hertz.
+Only one of these units can be used at a time for a *segment* duration, except for `beats` and `bars`, which can be used together.

-Note that the *duration* of a *segment* can not be shorter then one sample.
+Since TimeSeq works based on VCV Rack samples, all of these types of units will be converted into samples once the script is loaded.
+The final converted *duration* of a *segment* can not be shorter then one sample.
 If any of the unit conversions result in a *duration* that is shorter then one sample, the *segment* will last one sample instead.
 TimeSeq does allow fractional durations above that however (e.g. a segment can end up lasting 1.2 samples), and TimeSeq will keep track of these fractions to try and avoid drifts over time between different *lane*s.

 ### samples